How To Edit WooCommerce Price Display

-See in this tutorial how to change the WooCommerce price display so you can show different things on your shop page using WooCommerce WordPress plugin
+See in this tutorial how to change and edit the WooCommerce price display so you can show different things on your shop page using the WooCommerce WordPress plugin.

 As prices are based on skewer quantity, we want the “product” to represent one skewer, and the price to be the skewer price.
-That way, customers can order 3 skewers and be charged the right amount.
+That way, customers can order 3 skewers and changes the right amount.

-You can definitely change the pricing display so it’s easier for customers to compare unit price across products.
-If several products will have different unit prices, you’d need a more advanced way to do this, but here are a couple methods to get you started with adjusting the WooCommerce price display.
+You can definitely change the pricing display so it’s easier for customers to compare unit prices across products.
+If several products will have different unit prices, you’d need a better way to do this, but here are a couple of methods to get you started with adjusting the WooCommerce price display.

-For either method, there are a couple important filters we’ll need to use:
+For either method, there are a couple of important filters we’ll need to use:

-woocommerce_get_price_html: changes the way price is shown on the product and shop pages
+woocommerce_get_price_html: changes the way price is present on the product and shop pages

-woocommerce_cart_item_price: changes the way product prices are shown in the cart table (not at checkout since only quantity / total price are shown here, not the unit price).
+woocommerce_cart_item_price: changes the way product prices are appearing in the cart table (not at checkout since only quantity / total price are present here, not the unit price).